Polymer banknote: Adoption

 In the United Kingdom, the first polymer banknotes were issued by the Northern Bank in Northern Ireland in 2000; these were a special commemorative issue bearing an image of the Space Shuttle.
 In March 2015, the Clydesdale Bank in Scotland began to issue polymer Sterling £5 notes marking the 125th anniversary of the building of the Forth Bridge.
 These were the first polymer notes to enter general circulation in the UK.
 The Royal Bank of Scotland followed in 2016 with a new issue of plastic £5 notes illustrated with a picture of author Nan Shepherd.
 In September 2016, the Bank of England began to issue £5 polymer notes with a picture of Winston Churchill; and in 2017 a polymer £10 began replacing its paper equivalent, featuring a picture of the author Jane Austen.
 A polymer £20 was issued in 2020 with a picture of J.M.W.
-Turner.
-The Bank of England has said it plans to change the final note, £50, to a polymer note.
-Although the new Bank of England notes will be 15% smaller than the older, paper issue, they will bear a similar design.
+Turner, and the £50 note was released in 2021, featuring Alan Turing.
+Although the polymer Bank of England notes are 15% smaller than the older, paper issue, they bear a similar design.
 Some businesses operating in the UK cash industry have opposed the switch to polymer, citing a lack of research into the cost impact of its introduction.
+In December 2022, following the death of Queen Elizabeth II, the Bank of England unveiled the design of a new series of banknotes featuring King Charles III.
+The rest of the design, however, is unchanged, with the exception of a slight alteration in colour.

 In the Philippines, it was proposed in 2009 to shift to the usage of polymer for Philippine peso banknotes.
 This did not push through due to concern the shift would have over the impact to country's abaca industry.
 The proposal was revived in 2021 during the COVID-19 pandemic since the polymer banknotes can be sanitized with less damage compared to paper banknotes, as well as other reasons such as durability, lesser average issue cost, and lesser susceptibility to counterfeiting.
 In April 2022, The Bangko Sentral ng Pilipinas officially released the 1000 peso bill polymer bank note into circulation.
+In December 2024, the BSP (Central Bank of the Philippines) has announced that they will be issuing polymer notes in the denominations of 500, 100, and 50 pesos in the first quarter of 2025.

+Despite having the updated logo and the updated signature of the current president, there are no plans for a 20 peso polymer note due to it being slowly shifted into becoming a coin.
+There are also no plans for a 200 peso polymer banknote due to low demand.